lvalderr/-IntroToProg-Python-Mod07/index.md

 pickle = ""
 pickleFile = "BikeInventoryPickle.dat"  # This is the pickle file.
-strFileName = "BikeInventory.txt"  # The name of the data file objFile = None  # An object that represents a file dicRow = {}  # A row of data separated into elements of a dictionary {Bike, Value}
-lstTable = []  # A list that acts as a 'table' of rows strChoice = ""  # Captures the user option selection strBike = ""  # Captures the user inventory data
+strFileName = "BikeInventory.txt"  # The name of the data file lstTable = []  # A list that acts as a 'table' of rows strChoice = ""  # Captures the user option selection
 ```
 **Figure 1.3: Declaring Variables and Constants**